-Why Use Cold-Forming?
+Why Use Cold Forming?

+One of the biggest advantages of cold forming is cost savings.
 Cold forming is a net (or near-net) shape solution.
 During the process, wire is transformed by a sequence of die blows into a specific shape, with the material flowing to fill the part geometry and dimensional tolerances defined by the tooling.
 So there is virtually no waste created.
 Without scrap to deal with, there is little to no recycling cost associated with the process, less lubricant to reclaim, and minimal labor to handle it all.
 In general, the wire raw material is less expensive than the bar stock used for machining.

 With all forms of screw machining, including single- and multi-spindle and Escomatic processes, scrap is not only unavoidable, it is a significant by-product of the process, often equivalent to 50% of the final part’s mass.

-Not only does Cold Forming allow for parts to be manufactured quickly, but also accurately and consistently.
+Not only does cold forming allow for parts to be manufactured quickly, but also accurately and consistently.
 Critical and close tolerances can still be achieved in high volumes over time versus more expensive machining processes.
 Additionally, these tolerances are maintained consistently throughout the production process making sure that every piece follows the project's design spec from start to finish.

 Cold forming is a process in which the native tensile strength of the material is increased through work hardening.
 Here’s how it works: For every 1% of area reduction or increased surface area of a part’s cross-section due to cold forming, its tensile strength increases by a factor of ~0.6-1.5 depending on the alloy.
 This physical property is known as the work hardening rate of the material.
 The work hardening rate varies depending on starting tensile strength and material composition.